vblanco20-1/vblanco20-1.github.io/_posts/2018-03-25-post-ue4-ecs-battle.md

 <iframe src='https://gfycat.com/ifr/EdibleCourteousHorse' frameborder='0' scrolling='no' allowfullscreen width='640' height='328'></iframe>

 Inspired by the new Unity ECS system, i decided to try those same techniques with UE4 and C++ instead of Unity and C# .
-For my experiment, i used the library EnTT ([URL]https://github.com/skypjack/entt[/URL]) to drive the ECS.
+For my experiment, i used the library  [EnTT](https://github.com/skypjack/entt)  to drive the ECS.

 <!--more-->